lestrrat-go/sharaq/README.md

   SHARAQ_WHITELIST: "whitelisting your target is recommended"
 ```

+For instructions on how to map `sharaq` configuration parameters to environment variables, please look at https://github.com/lestrrat/go-config/env

 ## File System Backend

 The FS backend stores all the images in a directory in the sharaq host.
 You probably don't want to use this except for testing and for debugging.